cryptoassetlab/cryptoassetlab.github.io/README.md

 with special regard for their disruptive role in the future of money and finance.

-We do not subscribe to the unsubstantiated hype about blockchain potential beyond crypto assets.
+We do not subscribe to the generic unsubstantiated hype about blockchain, focusing instead on crypto assets.
 Anyway, we pay attention to the innovations in cryptography and blockchain technology, given their relevance for privacy,